 When it comes to tool watches (defined quite simply as watches that are meant to be used as real-world tools), divers seem to be the king, followed by pilot watches and racing chronographs.
 Somewhere in the mix are field watches.
 While there are plenty of serious field watches on the market, they tend to be ignored, mostly because their definition is a bit more ambiguous than their fellow tool watches.

 So, what makes a field watch?
 For starters, they take inspiration from early Army-issued wristwatches like the US A-11 spec and MoD W10 watches.
-They needn’t be actual military watches, but they certainly should have the same chops: for extended use in the field, features like lumed hands and markers, hacking seconds, and an unobtrusive presence are highly valued; they need to be rugged, robust, and easily read anytime, day or night.
+They needn’t be actual military watches, but they certainly should have the same chops: for extended use in the field, features like lumed hands and markers, hacking seconds, and an unobtrusive build are highly valued; they need to be rugged and robust, and easily read any time, day or night.

-Which, obviously, is why they’re the perfect timepieces for expeditions all the way from simple camping to Everest scaling.
+Which, obviously, is why they’re the perfect timepieces for expeditions all the way from simple camping to scaling Everest.
 These five are particularly excellent candidates for all sorts of bumps and bruises, be they from scree-scrambling, brush-clearing or desk-bumping.

 Sinn 556 A

 The Sinn 556 A is as straightforward as they come: steel case, restrained and legible dial, a tried-and-true Swiss automatic movement inside.
 Based in Germany, Sinn is widely known for their over-engineered tool watches, made with tough-as-nails Tegimented cases made to keep working in extreme temperature ranges.
 The 556 A drops all the fancy stuff, opting for a more accessible plain steel case (still made in-house), and simple dial design.
 Measuring 38.5mm in diameter, the Sinn 556 A presents little drama on the wrist, while packing all the functionality you need in a field watch.